These fudgy and delicious brownies are made healthier with black beans and a naturally-colored green frosting.

 Last week my mom made brownies when my girls were at her house.
 They LOVED them.
 I can’t remember the last time I made brownies – seriously it could be years ago.
 But I do like to make a good homemade treat for them every once in a while because they just love it so much.
-I think they almost like the actual making of it more than they like eating the treat.
+And these brownies in particular were a huge hit!
+We can’t detect either of the TWO secret ingredients in these brownies: beans or avocado.

 To start your Black Bean Brownie Recipe, you will need one 15.5 oz can of black beans – rinsed thoroughly.
 You can actually remove a lot of the sodium by rinsing your beans.
 If you want to cook your own, then you will need about 2 cups of black beans.